Breakfast

-No Data Athlete™ is a trademarked term coined by Ho’Omau founder Andy Funk and generally refers to an athlete who plans, trains and races without an understanding, appreciation or simply a willful disregard for his or her core body data metrics.
+No Data Athlete™ is a trademarked term coined by Ho’Omau founder Andy Funk.
+A No Data Athlete refers to an athlete who plans, trains and races without an understanding, appreciation or possibly a willful disregard for his or her core body data metrics.
 Each metric has a completely different level of importance, and combined they create what Andy calls the Competent Athlete.
 These metrics include heart rate zones, pace zones, power zones, lactate zones, threshold power, threshold pace, threshold heart rate (and sport-specific heart rate, pace, speed, power, threshold and lactate zones if a multisport athlete), glucose patterns, heart rate variability (HRV), environment-based sweat rates and core body temperature ranges, Vo2 max, sleep, resting heart rate, and of course, chronic training load and acute training load.

 Rather than taking some or all of these data metrics into consideration, No Data Athletes typically set their training goals based on random criteria, such as a certain amount of hours per week, a certain level of desired intensity or distance, purely based on feel, what they read in a magazine or saw on YouTube, or quite often, a duration, distance or intensity level similar to what their friends do (or say they can do).